 Each level is assigned permissions and the permissions dictate what a staff member can do.
 All staff are shown the level of colleagues so they can see their authority within your organisation.

 While the hierarchy of levels is linear and they must always be in a fixed order, the actual permissions assigned to each level can be vastly different.
 Levels do not inherit permissions from the level below them and can have a completely different set of access permissions.
 For example, a venue manager might have a significant number of permissions to manage their staff.
-Payroll staff might have far less access as they only need to process payroll but their will be hierarchically higher than a venue managers as they can see wages for all staff.
+Payroll staff might have far less access as they only need to process payroll but there will be hierarchically higher than a venue managers as they can see wages for all staff.

 Setting Access Permissions